CMU-Graphics/Scotty3D/docs/guide/rig.md

 <video src="{{ site.baseurl }}/guide/rigging_mode/guide-rigging-2.mov" controls preload muted loop style="max-width: 100%; margin: 0 auto;"></video>

-After setting up the skeleton and assigning radii, the mesh can be posed in the [animate](../animate) mode.
+Note that rigging only uses extents of the bone for skeleton setup, joint pose does not influence the skeleton.
+Once rigging is done, the object can be posed by changing joint rotations in the [animate](../animate) mode.

 <!--